Here is one of the projects that made it into the summer 2020 challenge:

-The following project won the 'winter 2015' scientific challenge:
+The following project won the 'summer 2019' scientific challenge:

 For more information please visit the hall of fame.